Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath: The Split Langevin Bath

 \section{The Split Langevin Bath}

-Consider a one-dimensional, classical chain of $N+2$ identical particles with mass $M$ coupled by $N-1$ intermediate springs with spring constant $k$, where the auxiliary end masses are fixed.
+Consider a one-dimensional, classical chain of $N+2$ identical particles with mass $M$ coupled by $N+1$ intermediate springs with spring constant $k$, where the auxiliary end masses (labeled $0$ and $N+1$) are fixed.
 The dynamics of such a system, in terms of the displacement from equilibrium $q_m(t)$ and the velocity $\dot{q}_m\equiv dq_m/dt$, are described by $N$ coupled differential equations.
-When this chain is immersed in a bath at temperature $T$, the resulting frictional force on each mass is given by $-\gamma\dot{q}$ where $\gamma>0$ is the damping coefficient.
-The fluctuation-dissipation theorem~\cite{Kubo1966} requires that each mass is also subject to a random, zero-mean, white-noise force $f(t)$ from the bath which satisfies $\braket{\braket{f(t)f(t')}}=2\gamma k_BT$ where $k_B$ is the Boltzmann constant.
-Due to this random gain, the time-averaged energy density of a long chain reaches a steady state value equal to $k_B T$ , consistent with the equipartition theorem.
-We mention as well to the reader that the equilibration occurs, albeit on a longer time scale, if the Langevin thermostat is coupled only to the end masses.
+When this chain is immersed in a bath at temperature $T$, the resulting frictional force on each mass is given by $-M\gamma\dot{q}$ where $\gamma>0$ is the damping rate.
+The fluctuation-dissipation theorem~\cite{Kubo:1966} requires that each mass is also subject to a zero-mean, white-noise force $f(t)$ from the bath which satisfies $\braket{\braket{f(t)f(t')}}=2\gamma k_BT_0\delta(t-t')$ where $k_B$ is the Boltzmann constant. $T_0$ is the temperature of the bath, and $\braket{\braket{\cdot}}$ denotes statistical averaging.
+Due to this random gain, the time-averaged energy density of a long chain reaches a steady state value equal to $k_B T$ that is consistent with the equipartition theorem.
+Note that the equilibration occurs, on a much longer time scale, if the Langevin thermostat is coupled only to the end masses.

 Motivated by the idea of spatially separating loss and gain locations, we consider the split Langevin configuration, see Fig.~\ref{fig:split-bath}.
-The drag $-\gamma\dot{q}$ acts only on a mass at site $m_0$ (shown in blue), with no accompanying random force.
-Conversely, a random force $f(t)$ with nonzero variance acts on the mass at site $n_0$ (shown in red), but there is no viscous drag at that location.
-All other masses (shown in black) have no loss or gain.
-Physically, such an arrangement is made possible by a vanishingly small temperature at site $m_0$ which minimizes the random force at that site, and a vanishingly small damping at site $n_0$, along with divergent temperature, such that the variance of the random force is finite.
+The drag force $-M\gamma\dot{q}$ acts only on a mass at site $m_0$ (shown in blue), with vanishingly small random force.
+Conversely, a random force $f(t)$ with nonzero variance acts on the mass at site $n_0$ (shown in red), but there is little-to-no drag at that location.
+All other masses (shown in black) are isolated from the environment.
+Physically, such an arrangement is made possible by a vanishingly small temperature at site $m_0$ which minimizes the random force at that site, and a vanishingly small damping at site $n_0$.
 What are the dynamics of such a chain?
 Will it always reach a steady state?
 How do its steady-state properties depend on $m_0$ and $n_0$?